 Reveal Math provides three types of instructional routines throughout the program: Sense-Making Routines, Number Routines, and Math Language Routines.
 By establishing these routines early on and adapting them as students progress to the next grade level, teachers can help reduce cognitive load, and students can focus on their mathematical thinking and learning.

-Sense-Making Routines
+The following are some of the instructional routines used throughout the program:

-In order to become problem solvers in mathematics, students must understand the problem context, make sense of the issue at hand, and then find the tools needed to solve the problem.
-As such, Reveal Math includes the following sense-making routines:
+Sense-Making Routines: As previously shown in the Sense-Making section of this paper, in order to become problem solvers in mathematics, students must understand the problem context, make sense of the issue at hand, and then find the tools needed to solve the problem.
+As such, Reveal Math includes the following sense-making routines.
+While each routine has essential components and purposes, the descriptions below focus more on the teacher's role in carrying out these routines.

-Notice and Wonder[TM]-Developed at the Math Forum, the Notice and Wonder routine has teachers present students with an image or problem scenario without providing any questions, data, or answers.
-Students write or draw the things they notice and wonder.
-The teacher can then engage students in a class discussion about their observations and record their comments on the board.
-The teacher should allow for students' comments to be nonmathematical in nature but should eventually want to steer the conversation to focus on mathematical wonderings.

-Numberless Word Problems-This routine requires students to look for relationships among the objects given in the problem and to discuss the things they notice.
+- Notice and Wonder[TM]-Developed at the Math Forum, the Notice and Wonder routine has teachers present students with an image or problem scenario without any questions, data, or answers to the problem.
+Students write or draw the things they notice and the things they wonder.
+The teacher can then engage students in a class discussion about the things they notice and wonder, and record their comments on the board.
+The teacher should allow for students' comments to be non-mathematical in nature but should eventually want to steer the conversation to focus on mathematical wonderings. - Numberless Word Problems-This routine requires students to look for relationships among the objects given in the problem and to talk with others about the things they notice.
 It begins by presenting a problem or image without any numbers.
 Teachers serve an important role in guiding students in this routine as they may be confused by the lack of numbers.
-The teacher should help broaden student thinking about problems, beyond solving and numbers, and assist as students make connections to other students' thinking and strategies.

-Which Doesn't Belong?-In this routine, students look for similarities and differences among numbers, images, or terms, and determine which one doesn't belong with the others in the group.
-The teacher begins by presenting three to no more than six numbers or images with attributes, such as color or size, and then gives students time to think about the similarities and differences to determine which one doesn't belong.
-The teacher should encourage students to find more than one solution.
+The teacher should help widen student thinking about problems, beyond solving and numbers, and help students make connections to other students' thinking and strategies. - Which Doesn't Belong?-In this routine, students look for similarities and differences among numbers, images, or terms, and determine which one doesn't belong with the others in the group.
+The teacher begins by presenting three to no more than six numbers or images with attributes, such as color or size, then gives students time to think about the similarities and differences and determine which one doesn't belong.
+The teacher should encourage students to find more than one solution. - Is It Always True?-In this routine, students are presented with one or more images or situations and think about the relationships among the objects in the image.

-Is it always true?
-Mena states that the total will always be odd if she continues to add 4 blocks to the set.

-Is It Always True?-In this routine, students are presented with one or more images or situations and think about the relationships among the objects in the image.
 Students consider whether the relationships always hold true or whether they are unique to this particular image or situation.

-Number Routines

-The purpose of number routines is to help students develop a better sense of numbers and how they function.
+Number Routines: The purpose of number routines is to develop a better sense of numbers and how they function.
 Without a solid foundation in number sense, it is difficult to learn and understand geometry and statistics, for example.
-Using number routines, students are able to make more sense of math rather than simply following rigid sets of rules (Shumway, 2011).
-Reveal Math includes the following number for K-5:
+Using number routines, students are able to make more sense of math rather than following rigid sets of rules (Shumway, 2011).
+Reveal Math includes the following number routines: